wangjinzhulala/North_China_Plain_GEE_Organized/README.md

 #### ------------------ Before classification, make preparation and determine some parameters ----------------------

+**To make the classification easier to deployed, we packed it into a python-class in *North_China_Plain_GEE_Organized/blob/master/Process_1_GEE_Python_Classification/BackGround_modules/Class_2_Classify_Fourier_Img.py*.
+After that, every time we want to classifiy some images, we just need to import this class, specify the input images, bands involved in the classification and the traning sample.**

 The code for this section is in *North_China_Plain_GEE_Organized/Process_1_GEE_Python_Classification/Sub_Process_6_Before_classification_Feature_selection/*.
 There are 4 steps for this section:

 > *Step_1_Extract_img_value_to_sample_points.ipynb* is to extract the input image's value to control points.